Yahoo New Zealand

-Yahoo!Xtra was a New Zealand joint venture between Yahoo!7 and Telecom New Zealand (now Spark) that provided a web portal under the same name.
-Yahoo!7 held a 51 percent stake in the company and Telecom NZ held 49 percent.
-Because Yahoo!7 is a 50/50 venture, Yahoo! proper was therefore a 25.5% owner of Yahoo!Xtra.
-Telecom announced in April 2011 that it had sold its share to Yahoo!7 and Yahoo!Xtra was rebranded as Yahoo!
-New Zealand.
+Yahoo!
+New Zealand is the New Zealand branch of the web portal Yahoo, which provides search, news, and sports news, among other services.
+It was operated by a joint venture between Yahoo!7 and Telecom New Zealand called Yahoo!Xtra from 2006 until 2011.

 History

 XtraMSN

 Telecom launched Internet service provider Xtra in 1996, which was New Zealand's largest ISP (As of 2008).
-In 2001 Telecom partnered with MSN to create the web portal XtraMSN, which by 2006 was receiving over 100 million total page impressions per month.
+In 2001, Telecom partnered with MSN to create the web portal XtraMSN, which by 2006 was receiving over 100 million total page impressions per month.
 Visitor numbers to XtraMSN grew by 45 percent in its last two years and the website attracted more than 3 million unique browsers per month.

-Move to Yahoo
+Yahoo!Xtra

 In December 2006, Telecom made a new agreement, founding a joint venture with Australia's Yahoo!7 – itself a joint company between the Seven Network and Yahoo! – to form Yahoo!Xtra.
 The six-year-old Telecom and Microsoft portal ended on 1 March 2007, with the users invited to go to either YahooXtra.co.nz or Msn.co.nz.

+Yahoo!7 held a 51 percent stake in the company and Telecom NZ held 49 percent.
+Because Yahoo!7 was a 50/50 venture, Yahoo! proper was therefore a 25.5% owner of Yahoo!Xtra.